gauzinge/SPS_June15_HowTo/README.md

         cms_May16_ext.conf

 This file contains all necessary settings for: Mimosa telescope, FEI4 plane & TLU.
-Be aware that the filename without the ".conf" has to be copied in the "Config" field.

 8) click "Config".
 This configures TLU and Telescope - be aware that there is significant lag in the remote connection so be patient and click only once!
 If you click twice, there is a chance you will have to start the whole procedure again.